Termite Spray Treatment.

 Cockroaches are notorious for carrying bacteria and

 Small droppings, shed skin, and a musty smell—are indicative of a cockroach infestation.
-It's

-Roof rats, Norway rats, and house mice are
+Roof rats, Norway rats, and house mice

 The pathogens present in their feces and urine pose

-hitch a ride on pets' fur and can quickly infest homes.
-However, even if you don't have pets, fleas can still find their way into your home through other means, such as hitching a ride on wildlife or being transported by other pests like mice.
+Fleas are a common nuisance for pet owners.
+Even if you don't have pets, fleas can still find their way into your home such as hitching a ride on wildlife or being transported by other pests like mice.

 Ticks pose a significant health risk due to their ability to